department-of-veterans-affairs/vets-design-system-documentation/src/_about/designers/creating-components.md

 #### Tokens and variables

-* All components should be connected to VADS Component Library styles & variables .
+* All components should be connected to VADS Component Library styles & variables.
+Variables will start with "vads-".
 * All components should be connected to the proper style or variable/token:
   * **Colors:** Connected to the correct color token (not primitive!) - can be found in local variables library.
   * **Typography:** Connected to the correct text style - under local styles.
-  * **Spacing:** Connected to the correct spacing token or primitive.
+  * **Spacing:** Connected to the correct spacing token.
   * **Icons:** Connected to correct [icon]({{ site.baseurl }}/foundation/icons).